Uneducated

 television, washing machine, computer—ran on electricity.
 A petrol-powered car

 waited in his garage.
-Yayati believed himself almighty, and for sport he hunted
+Yayati believed himself to be almighty, and for sport he

 *Yayati